The food pyramid has been considered to provide effective diabetes control and blood-glucose management.

-Because for diabetics, carbohydrate plays a major role in blood-glucose level, so it should not consume freely.
+Because for people with diabetes, carbohydrate plays a significant role in blood glucose level, so it should not consume freely.
 "Food pyramid information is intended for non-diabetic who wants to avoid diabetes.”
-Still diabetic can continue reading the food pyramid for general information, and in the following pages - diabetics diet and carb count can guide you correct diet planning.
+Still, diabetic can continue reading the food pyramid for general information, and in the following pages - diabetics diet and carb count can guide you correct diet planning.

 Food Pyramid | Food Triangle

-Eat morel – Fruits, Vegetables, grains, nuts and other starch foods
+- Eat moderately – Vegetables, grains, nuts, and fruits.

 Vegetables provide vitamins, minerals, and fiber.
 They are low in carbohydrate.
-Examples for vegetables include lettuce, broccoli, vegetable juice, spinach, peppers, carrots, (green) beans, tomatoes, celery, chilies, greens, cabbage.
+Useful vegetables include lettuce, broccoli, vegetable juice, spinach, peppers, carrots, (green) beans, tomatoes, celery, chilies, greens, and cabbage.

 Fruits provide carbohydrate, vitamins, minerals, and fiber.
-Examples for fruits include apples, fruit juice, strawberries, dried fruit, grapefruit, bananas, raisins, oranges, watermelon, peaches, mango, guava, papaya, berries, and canned fruits.
+Useful fruits include apples, fruit juice, strawberries, dried fruit, grapefruit, bananas, raisins, oranges, watermelon, peaches, mango, guava, papaya, berries, and canned fruits.

 Milk provides carbohydrate, protein, calcium, vitamins, and minerals.
 Eat fat-free or low-fat milk, yogurt with low calorie’s sweetener.